FeatureBaseDB/www/content/blog/writing-a-client-library.md

 #### Response

-The response from the Pilosa server for a query request may be in JSON protobuf, depending on the `Accept` header in the HTTP request.
-The number of results in the response is the same as the PQL statements in the query request.
+The response from the Pilosa server for a query request may be in JSON or protobuf, depending on the `Accept` header in the HTTP request.
+The number of results in the response is the same as the number of PQL statements in the query request.
 Results in a response encoded in protobuf have the same structure with different values for fields.
 On the other hand, for JSON responses, the structure of a result depends on the corresponding PQL query.

 Since we opted for the JSON payloads for queries, let's try a few queries using `curl` and check the responses.